wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 The algorithm specification of classical FOCC requires that the write set of the committing transaction be broadcasted to all reading transactions.
 A conflict resolution manager is invoked if any reading transaction has a non-empty overlap with the committing transaction, and either the reading or the committing transaction must be aborted.
+A direct translation of this logical description may be difficult.
+For example, broadcasting capability is assumed by the logical specification.
+In systems without native support for broadcasting, this must be somehow emulated.

+Locking can be used to implement FOCC